Large independent sets in recursive Markov random graphs: Summary of Results

 The proof for this requires analysing the sequence of dependent Bernoulli r.v.'s corresponding to each vertex $v_{i}$.
-This analysis is carried out in \textsection\ref{sec:bernoulli}, but we use \mythref{bernoulli-main} and \mythref{bernoulli-main2} corresponding to it when proving our above concentration result.
+This analysis is carried out in \Cref{sec:bernoulli}, but we use \Cref{bernoulli-main} and \Cref{bernoulli-main2} corresponding to it when proving our above concentration result.

 Another lower bound can be obtained from the maximal independent set produced by a greedy algorithm.
 Recall that a greedy algorithm sorts the vertices in some order and then iteratively adds them to the output set if the addition retains the independent set property for the subset.
-In \textsection\ref{sec:greedy} we lower bound the size of the maximal independent set obtained by running a greedy algorithm on the permutation of vertices from $v_{1}$ to $v_{n}$.
+In \Cref{sec:greedy}, we analyze the greedy algorithm in two ways.
+First we show that running it on the permutation of vertices from $v_{1}$ to $v_{n}$ yields a lower bound that is weaker than the $\Omega(n/\log(n))$ bound in \Cref{lower}.